 So if NIST keeps the standards, how do our instruments get compared to this standard?
 Here’s a diagram of traceability levels established by the European Cooperation for Accreditation of Laboratories (EAL-G12):

 As you can see, an ultimate micrometer or dial gauge isn’t necessarily kept in a safe in Switzerland to calibrate all other dial gauges like in the case of the kilogram.
 The actual type of instrument can change depending on standard level (0,1,2,3,4).
-This makes sense as the level of precision goes up significantly with standard level, in many cases you just need different physics paradigms to achieve this.
+This makes sense as the level of precision goes up significantly with standard level, in many cases you just need different physical paradigms to achieve this.
+Here’s a handy graphic showing how in late 2018 the SI governing committee moved away from physical standards and to universal physical constants for realizing the SI unit system.
+A full description of the redefinition is here.

 As you can see, the process of traceability can quickly become complex!
 As the table above shows, most standards bodies will provide a certificate of traceability to describe this chain of calibration on a single convenient document.
-Here’s an example of such a certificate of traceability for the microphones on the loudspeaker project:
+Here’s an example of such a certificate of traceability for the microphones in the anechoic chamber:

 But even with this document things are not fine and dandy.
 Is it current enough?
 How do you know the instrument was not abused before you started use?
 These are complex questions that there isn’t currently a standard for.